 Calcination: Decomposition due to the loss of bound water and carbon dioxide.

 Clinker: The material that emerges from the cement kiln after burning.
-It is from of dark, porous nodules which are ground with a small amount of gypsum to get cement.
+It is from dark, porous nodules that are ground with a small amount of gypsum to get cement.